Nov 09 2009

 • Toxic effects is pregnant women

-“lacks amino acids, vitamins, minerals, pectin, and fiber.
-As a result, the body doesn’t recognize refined fructose.
+Rami Nagel describes agave and refined fructose as having a "lack amino acids, vitamins, minerals, pectin, and fiber.
+As a result, the body doesn't recognize refined fructose.
 Refined fructose is processed in the body through the liver, rather than digested in the intestine.
-Refined fructose robs the body of many micronutrient treasures in order to assimilate itself for physiological use.
-While naturally occurring fruit sugars contain levulose bound to other sugars, high fructose corn syrup contains “free” (unbound), chemically refined fructose.
-Research indicates that free refined fructose interferes with the heart’s use of key minerals like magnesium, copper and chromium.”
-[1]
+Refined fructose robs the body of many micronutrient treasures to assimilate itself for physiological use.
+While naturally occurring fruit sugars contain levulose bound to other sugars, high fructose corn syrup contains "free" (unbound), chemically refined fructose.
+Research indicates that free refined fructose interferes with the heart's use of key minerals like magnesium, copper, and chromium."

-The Upside: Agave Nectar is Not Made Equally
+The Upside: All Agave Nectar Is Not Equal

 Natural agave has been harvested traditionally in Mexico for hundreds of years.
 Ranking fairly low on the glycemic load scale, a small amount of the nectar provides a larger amount of sweetness than common sugar, and thus, a little goes a long way.

-The agave plant also contains saponins and fructans, phytochemicals associated with antimicrobial, anti-inflammatory and immune-boosting capabilities.
+The agave plant also contains saponins and fructans, phytochemicals associated with many beneficial and immune-boosting capabilities.
 (Journal of Ethnopharmacology, 1996; 52:175-7).

 It is also important to mention that not all agave products are created equal, and the dangerous high-fructose content cited by critics is not typical in all agave products.
 Roger Clemens, a professor at USC, has stated that: “Depending on how the syrup is processed, it may or may not contain more fructose.”